kubeflow/training-operator/docs/proposals/train_api_proposal.md

 2. Model parameters - Model provider and repository details.
 3. Dataset parameters - Dataset provider and dataset details.
 4. Training parameters - Training specific parameters like learning rate etc.

+These parameters will be passed as container args or environment variables.

 **<h3>Implementation</h3>**